Moduli of polarised manifolds via canonical K\"ahler metrics: Construction of the moduli space

-The proof uses the the implicit function theorem.
+The proof uses the implicit function theorem.
 We emphasise that the injectivity occurs for a small neighbourhood of the origin in $\tilde H^1$, but for \emph{all} of $\H^2_{k+1}$.
-We may replace the ball $\hat B_{\gamma}$ by the complex subspace $B_{\gamma}\subset \hat B_{\gamma}$ and the map remains injective.
+We replace the ball $\hat B$ by the resulting ball, and similarly shrink $B$, so that on $B$ the map remains injective.

 The following is proven in essentially the same way as in the work of Inoue \cite[Corollary 3.14]{EI}.